pablos123/videowall/README.md

 ```
 The supported video formats depends on the version of `ffmpeg` that you have.

-Things can break depending on the version of the (core) programs used in the `bash` code of the program.
+Things can break depending on the version of `bash` and related programs used.

 ## Install
 ```